nihole/md2docx/README.md

 and I have the exact same word file as I did when creating it manually (old style).

+For this change we may use VBA macros but I prefer to use pywin32 package for python.

 ## Instruments

 - Markdown with some editor (I use Typora) - documents creation